How to Live and Study Abroad in Ecuador

 Near the end of my junior year of college, as I trudged through endless (and honestly, mildly repetitive) education classes, I questioned my desire to become a teacher.
 Fearing that I had lost something that I had felt so confident about since 9th grade, I decided to go ahead and finish the degree, following it wherever it led me.
-I chose to leave the United States because I thought it would be less daunting and repetitive than spending a final semester in Georgia and I wanted to go to graduate school for linguistics--and maybe Teaching English as a Second Language--if I could get over the slump of being frustrated with my major.
+I chose to leave the United States because I thought it would be less daunting and repetitive than spending a final semester in Georgia.
+I wanted to go to graduate school for linguistics — and maybe Teaching English as a Second Language — if I could get over the slump of being frustrated with my major.

-In my case, it was most important to prepare for the trip mentally, which is a factor that some people tend to forget when they are caught up in the endless paperwork of visas and passports (more on those later).
+In my case, it was most important to prepare mentally for the trip, which is a factor that some people tend to forget when they are caught up in the endless paperwork of visas and passports (more on those later).
 At that point in my life, I had not been more than a few hours away from home for more than a week at a time.
-Even though I was sure that I wanted to go to Ecuador, and wanted to have an experience that would help me to grow into an independent young adult, I felt insecure and did not know if I could do it.
-While I knew that I would be traveling to a safe area, the idea of spending my first international experience in what some consider a developing country made me feel a little queasy.
+Even though I was sure I wanted to go to Ecuador and have an experience that would help me grow into an independent young adult, I felt insecure.
+I did not know if I could do it.
+While I knew I would be traveling to a safe area, spending my first international experience in what some consider a developing country made me feel a little queasy.

 Mental and Emotional Preparation

 There are several practical ways to mentally and emotionally prepare yourself for a trip abroad:

 Have conversations with people you respect and those who have visited the country you visit.
 I spoke with professors about my uncertainties and overall reservations.
 I attended meetings at my university about the student teaching trip and listened to alumni talk about the country.
 I got into a relationship with someone who had traveled to Ecuador.
 Conversations with him were beneficial because I could ask questions and gather opinions from people in my comfort zone.
 Do you not know anyone who has actually been to the country?
 Try online message boards!